 This program was awarded the Governor's Award for outstanding community service.

-For more information about the Saint Michael's College volunteer program working with DREAM, feel free to contact Julia Phillips '14.
+For more information about the Saint Michael's College volunteer program working with DREAM, contact Victoria Brown '17.